nachocaru/xaprb.com/content/blog/2009-06-09-opensql-camp-2009-plans-announced.md

   - Giuseppe Maxia
   - Lenz Grimmer
 ---
-I&#8217;m happy that Lenz Grimmer and Giuseppe Maxia have organized [an OpenSQL Camp event in Germany in August][1].
+I'm happy that Lenz Grimmer and Giuseppe Maxia have organized [an OpenSQL Camp event in Germany in August][1].
 Hooray!

  [1]: http://opensqlcamp.org/Events/2009/